suabochica/zio-functional-effects/zio-v1/release-pager/README.md

 # Release Pager

 A Telegram bot is alternative to [GitHub watch function](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/managing-subscriptions-for-activity-on-github/viewing-your-subscriptions).
-It is checking for new releases in your pre-defined list of GitHub repositorues.
+It is checking for new releases in your pre-defined list of GitHub repositories.

 ## 🧰 Tech Stack
 - Scala v.2.13.8